frankmayer/ArangoDB-PHP-Core/README.md

 ###### Major Todo's:
 - [ ] Decision on whether ArangoDB's API abstraction should be in core or externally supplied
+- [ ] Rework Batch implementation
 - [ ] stabilize contracts for interoperability
 - [ ] stabilize plugin API
 - [x] Tests refactoring (+ upgrade to PHPUnit 6)
 - [x] implement ArangoDB authentication